-The camera on the Nest Hello lets you see people from head to toe, and its wide scope lens even lets you see if packages have been left on the ground.
-Its microphone also reduces ambient noise which provides crystal clear sound quality.
+The camera lets you see people from head to toe, and its wide scope lens even lets you see if packages have been left on the ground.
+Furthermore, its microphone reduces ambient noise which provides crystal clear sound quality.

 Better still, the Nest Hello can even recognise individual faces and announce them via Google Assistant or Alexa.
 It also has 24/7 live streaming, HDR imaging, and a spotlight that will illuminate whenever someone approaches the door, triggering a notification to your phone, displaying the visitor's face (even if they don't ring the bell).

 However to ensure you benefit from its features you’ll need to subscribe to the Nest Aware service (which begins at around £4.50 per month).
 Once you've subscribed, you can access 24/7 continuous recording, Familiar Face alerts, the ability to create clips and time-lapses, and access your video history.